Skip to main content

 ConvertedValue transformed to provider’s format for this modelsize

-EmulatedBehavior emulated even if model doesn’t support itn, response_format
+EmulatedBehavior emulated even if model doesn’t support itn, response_format, output_format, output_compression

 Universal features